Source: Marshalltown

-You’ve decided to take on that tile project.
-It’s likely that your first decision will be which tile to use.
-But then you’re scratching your head: What tools do I need?
-Here, we’re going to be helping you choose the best trowel size for the tile job you’re about to tackle.
-What follows should help you make confident, informed decisions as you begin, because every do-it-yourselfer knows: If you don’t have the proper tools, you’re doomed from the outset.
+You have decided to take on that tile project.
+It is likely that your first decision will be which tile to use.
+Next question: What tools do I need?
+Here, we are going to be helping you choose the best trowel size for the tile job you are about to tackle.
+What follows should help you make informed decisions as you begin, because every do-it-yourselfer knows: If you do not have the proper tools, you are doomed from the outset.

 V-notch Trowels